alephium/www/src/content/blog/The-results-of-Alephium-s-naming-competition-are-in-9b2b60ff184c/index.md

 ---
-title: 'The results of Alephium’s naming competition are in!'
+date: 2022-02-09 10:14:03.517000+00:00

-description: 'The team has spoken & the favorite name suggestions are 🥁'
+description: The team has spoken & the favorite name suggestions are 🥁
-date: 2022-02-09T10:14:03.517Z
+title: The results of Alephium’s naming competition are in!
 ---

 ### The results of Alephium’s naming competition are in!